MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 :::image type="content" source="../../media/2020/03/dock-to-left.msft.png" alt-text="DevTools docked to the left of the viewport." lightbox="../../media/2020/03/dock-to-left.msft.png":::

 > [!NOTE]
 > The **Dock to left** feature has been available since Microsoft Edge 75, but it was previously only accessible from the [Main Menu](../../../customize/placement.md#change-placement-from-the-main-menu).
-The new feature in Microsoft Edge 83 is that you may now access this feature from the Command Menu.
+The new feature in Microsoft Edge 83 is that you can now access this feature from the Command Menu.

 Send your feedback by [tweeting](https://twitter.com/intent/tweet?text=@EdgeDevTools) or choosing the [Send Feedback](../../../contact.md) icon!